lisapnct/chic_project/README.md

+# chiic

-chiic is an app to promote clothes recycling and help designers find the materials they need for their projects.
+**chiic** is an app to promote clothes recycling and help designers find the materials they need for their projects.

 🧥 Try it here: http://wwww.chiic.com/